timothee-makupete/userapi/README.md

 ## 📋 Project Overview

-A production-ready RESTful API for managing users with external data integration, advanced filtering, and secure authentication.
-Built for the Back-End Developer Internship test.
+A RESTful API for managing users with external data integration, filtering, and secure authentication.

-**Score: 42/42 points** ✅

-### Features
-- 🔌 External API integration (JSONPlaceholder) with error handling
-- 💾 MySQL/MariaDB database with normalized schema
-- 🔐 HTTP Basic Authentication
-- 📋 Complete CRUD operations
-- 🔍 Advanced filtering (city, company, name)
-- 📊 Import summary response
-- 🛡️ Graceful error handling

 ## 🛠️ Tech Stack